isomerpages/mlaw-corp/news/press-releases/_posts/2017-07-03-appointment-of-new-deputy-chairman-and-board-members-to-the-singapore-land-authority.md

 ---
-layout: post
-title: Appointment of New Deputy Chairman and Board Members to the Singapore Land Authority
+title: 'Appointment of New Deputy Chairman and Board Members to the Singapore Land Authority'
 permalink: /news/press-releases/appointment-of-new-deputy-chairman-and-board-members-to-the--sin
-breadcrumb: Press Releases
+breadcrumb: 'Press Releases'
-collection_name: news

 ---

 3 Jul 2017 Posted in [Press releases](/news/press-releases)